ynhhoJ/STALKER-GAMMA-Russian-Translation/README.md

 ## Credits
 - **Dr.Pr1nkos** for initial translations of GMTOP files
 - **SaloEater** for help with translations & GAMMA scripts modifications
+- **Asskaro** for help with translations and general text improvements

 ## License